jechasteen/jsldb/README.md

 ## Getting Started

-To generate and view documentation locally, clone the repo and then call `npm run docs && firefox docs/index.html`

 Have a look at the [docs](https://jechasteen.github.io/jsldb) for in-depth information about methods and a few tutorials.

 ### Basic principles